Doctor Thorne (TV series): Critical reaction

-Response from the critics seems to have been mixed, muted, subdued, or downright critical.
-Even those who were predisposed to like aspects of the adaptation were not without points of issue.
+The series was aired in three episodes in the UK.
+For its presentation on Amazon Prime, the series’ original three parts were recut into four episodes, each with an introduction and an epilogue featuring Fellowes himself.

+Response from the critics was mixed.
 The Telegraph initially registered a largely positive opening assessment, although it also had some criticisms.
-By the end of the series its review was more mixed, yet it wanted more episodes anyway.
-Aggregator Rotten Tomatoes found 15 reviews and calculated an average favourable rating of 87% based on those critics.
+By the end of the series its review was more mixed, and it wanted more episodes.
+Aggregator Rotten Tomatoes found 15 reviews and had an average favourable rating of 87% based on those critics.

 Coverage

 The series was picked up in the US by the Weinstein Company which owns the licence for North America.
 The series was made available on Amazon Prime on 20 May 2016.
-For its presentation on Amazon Prime, the series’ original three parts were recut into four episodes, each with an introduction and an epilogue featuring Fellowes himself.

 Home media

-The series was released on DVD in the re-cut, 4-episode version.
+The series was released on DVD Region 2 in the original three-episode version.